 He is a Texas Licensed Geologist and American Association of Petroleum Geologists (AAPG) certified Petroleum Geologist.
 He has a Geological Engineering degree from the University of Idaho, and a Master’s Degree in Geology from Idaho State University.
 He has served on the executive board of the AAPG and was president of West Texas Geological Society, PBS-SEPM and SWS of AAPG.
 Mr. Entzminger has published more than 30 technical papers on exploration and reservoir development for conventional and unconventional fields.

-Mr. Roberson, a Registered Professional Landman, began his career as an independent landman working for Dudley Land Company in the Permian Basin in January, 2018.
 In addition to many other projects, he worked on a large, in-house asset evaluation and divestiture project for the Midland, Texas-based Endeavor Energy Resources for ten months.
-During this time, he evaluated numerous properties across several counties in New Mexico, Texas, Oklahoma, and Kansas to determine Endeavor’s leasehold ownership and other interests that had been obtained by the company over the years.
+During this time, he evaluated numerous properties across counties in New Mexico, Texas, Oklahoma, and Kansas to determine ownership and interests in order to prepare the company for sale.
+He has worked on projects, large and small, for Occidental Petroleum, SM Energy, PDC Energy, and Colgate Energy, among many others.
+He has performed title work in a majority of the county courthouses in the Permian Basin.

 Mr. Gibbon has over 40 years’ experience in reserve estimating, economic analyses, and reservoir engineering.
 Before joining Texas Standard Oil, Mr. Gibbon was Vice President of Tall City Exploration, a highly successful Permian Basin oil company backed by Denham Capital.
 Tall City made a major, successful extension of the Wolfcamp horizontal play in the Midland Basin with a 68 mile step out into northern Howard County.